 Funding.
 Every major France 2030 competition tracked from launch through results: I-Démo, I-Nov, First Factory, sector-specific calls, and guichet programmes.
 Budget breakdown by sector, deployment rate, and regional distribution.
 IPCEI participation and EU co-funding.

-Coverage Standards
+Editorial Standards

 Contact